ModeEtRatHeure/BrainfuckInterpreter/README.md

 # BrainfuckInterpreter

-A simple browser-base Brainfuck interpreter, with a terminal design.
+A simple browser-based Brainfuck interpreter, with a terminal design.

 For now, the "," is not supported.